Discover Chile's Lakes Region, a Charming Place to Tour

 Image: iglesiasdechiloe.cl

-Important tourist places are also the towns of Ancud, gateway to Chiloe, founded by the Spaniards in 1768; Castro, the current provincial capital, with a very typical architecture in addition to the Iglesia de San Francisco (San Francisco Church) declared a World Heritage Site; Dalcahue, small town located 25 km North of Castro; Chonchi, known as "La Ciudad de los Tres Pisos (The City of the Three Floors), because it is built on three natural levels.
-On the other hand, the old Churches of Chiloe, the 16 that have been declared World Heritage by UNESCO and the rest, all belonging to the "Escuela Chilota de Arquitectura en Madera" (Chiloe's School of Religious Architecture in Wood), have unique characteristics that have earned recognition all over the world.
-Here you can learn more about tourist places in Chiloe.
+Key tourist destinations include the towns of Ancud, the gateway to Chiloe, founded by the Spaniards in 1768; Castro, the current provincial capital, known for its distinctive architecture and the Iglesia de San Francisco (San Francisco Church), a UNESCO World Heritage Site; Dalcahue, a small town located 25 km north of Castro; and Chonchi, also known as "La Ciudad de los Tres Pisos" (The City of Three Floors) due to its construction on three natural levels.

 City of Puerto Montt

-The city, characterized by its cozy shore-side scenery, represents the North gate of the vast Patagonian territory and is also the main business center of southern Chile.
-The main services offered are related to tourism, salmon and aquaculture industry, agriculture, livestock, transport and telecommunications.
-During the high season (December to March) thousands of tourists from different parts of the world can be seen in restaurants, streets and squares attracted by the dozens of tourist attractions in the area.
+The city, known for its charming waterfront scenery, serves as the northern gateway to the vast Patagonian region and is the main business hub of southern Chile.
+Its primary industries include tourism, salmon farming, aquaculture, agriculture, livestock, transportation, and telecommunications.
+During the high season (December to March), thousands of tourists from around the world flock to its restaurants, streets, and squares, drawn by the area's many attractions.

-Puerto Montt's commercial and tourist infrastructure includes a Sea Port, Airport, Bus Terminal, road connection, hotels, gastronomy and all related services, offering high quality standards for travel and tourism industry as well as congresses and conventions.
+Puerto Montt's commercial and tourism infrastructure includes a seaport, airport, bus terminal, road connections, hotels, dining options, and a wide range of services, all offering high-quality standards for the travel and tourism industry, as well as for conferences and conventions.

 "Angelmo" Fishermen's Market and Tourist Center

-The small bay of Angelmo lies 3 km from Puerto Montt downtown.
-Currently, Angelmo is the most important tourist attraction in the city since here are concentrated the Maritime Terminal that connects with the province of Chiloe and the Regions of Aysen and Magallanes, there is also the Craft Fair, a Fishing Terminal to sell the products brought by the locals and a large Seafood Market where these products are sold in small restaurants.
+The small bay of Angelmo is located 3 km from downtown Puerto Montt.
+Today, Angelmo is one of the city’s most important tourist attractions.
+It is home to the Maritime Terminal, which connects with the province of Chiloé and the regions of Aysén and Magallanes.
+The area also features a Craft Fair, a Fishing Terminal where locals sell their products, and a large Seafood Market where these products are offered at small restaurants.

 Vicente Perez Rosales National Park